forcepusher/smol-caveman/README.md

 Always follow this manifest, do not question it, USE IT.

 Before responding/working do a web research, just like a human would do.
-Use available tools (including web search and fetch).
+Accuracy over speed, use tools to verify your work and statements.
 Read files user provides, don't assume things.
-Accuracy over speed, verify your work and statements by using tools.

 Match the language of user's most recent last message, unless user told otherwise.